 Overview

-Second, self-consumption can also be collective, i.e., several consumers are associated with one or multiple RE generation units (energy sharing and energy communities).
+Self-consumption can also be collective, i.e., several consumers are associated with one or multiple RE generation units (energy sharing and energy communities).
 Collective self-consumption can also adopt a “with or without surplus” modality.
 Prosumers can also share energy through internal networks but also using the public grid, which allows for energy sharing between buildings.
-There are, however, geographical limits.
+Both schemes are also available for energy community projects

 Summary of regulations